 The canal divides many times along its course, but here is the main bifurcation point separating the Kanpur and Aligarh branches.
 It is dated 1852 and almost looks as though it could be an Impressionist painting of some idyllic spot in France.

-At Kanpur, the canal tails into the Ganges, where boats were once intended to pass from the canal to the river.
+At Kanpur, the canal empties into the Ganges, where boats were once intended to pass from the canal to the river.
 They never did, and much of the canal's command never carried water, because of irrigation anarchy or--in the local jargon--"indiscipline."